 Sexual Assault Information for staff

-At the University we are committed to ensuring we do everything we can to provide a safe and supportive environment for all our students and to respond appropriately to any incidents of sexual violence.
+At the University we are committed to ensuring we do everything we can to provide a safe and supportive environment for all our students and to respond appropriately to any incidents of sexual misconduct and violence.

 What support is available for students?